mcneel/help-docs/_en/flamingo/5/help/render-window.md

 ## Adjust Image
 {: #adjust-image}
 This is one of the most important controls in Flamingo.
-Just like a camera, the exposure of an image can be adjusted.
+Just like a camera, you can adjust image exposure.
 This is the best way to make renderings brighter, darker, add contrast, or increase color saturation.
 This adjustment process is called [tone mapping](https://en.wikipedia.org/wiki/Tone_mapping).
 Flamingo works in luminance space, a much broader range of colors and brightness than can be shown on a screen or printer.
 Tone mapping is the process of converting the luminance data into Red, Green, and Blue (RGB) pixels that can be displayed on a screen or printed.
 The settings also control how images are saved.

 ![images/tonefinals-nocorrection.png](images/tonefinals-nocorrection.png)  ![images/tonefinals-correction.png](images/tonefinals-correction.png)
 *The default image on the left.
 The corrected image after applying brightness (0.20), burn (0.16) and saturation (1.20).*